Bronx High-Rise Fire: What To Do If You Were Impacted & How To Help Survivors

 — Hon.
 Vanessa L. Gibson, MPA (She, Her, Hers) (@Vanessalgibson) January 10, 2022

-The Gambian Youth Organization is also collecting donations for local families online HERE or in-person at 214 East 181st Street.MORE NEWS: Muslim Community, Elected Leaders Rallying In Support Of Bronx Apartment Building Fire Victims
+The Gambian Youth Organization is also collecting donations for local families online HERE or in-person at 214 East 181st St.

+The Salvation Army New York Division set up the Bronx Fire Relief Fund, encouraging the community to support the families impacted by the fire.
+To contribute, text “bronxfire” to 41444 for a link to make a donation.MORE NEWS: In Wake Of Deadly Bronx Blaze, FDNY Offers Safety Guidance To Residents Living In Fireproof And Non-Fireproof Buildings

 New York Attorney General Letitia James warns people to beware of fake charities, by CLICKING HERE for tips from her office.